ChASE-library/ChASE/_sources/quick-start/quick-install.rst.txt

     make install

 In the commands above, the variable ``${CHASEROOT}`` is the path to install ChASE on user's laptops.
-In fact,
 CMake will auto-detect the dependencies and select the default installed modules.
 In order to select a specific module installation, one can manually specify several build options,